 And gnash’d her teeth for baulk’d desire, and wept

 As if her heart would break.

 This isn’t just sadness.
 This section of ‘Goblin Market’ does more to reveal the poem’s true nature, a tale of addiction, than almost any other part of the poem.
 Laura doesn’t just desire more fruit she “passionately years” for it.
 This paints a picture of a girl who is desperate.
 Clenching her teeth is more the action you would expect from a child, and although her age is never stated, one would assume that Laura is not a child.
 Therefore these actions point to her desperation.

 Laura kept watch in vain

 She never caught again the goblin cry:

 “Come buy, come buy;”—

 This is interesting as it seems to suggest that Laura never really gets over her obsession.
-In the previous stanza it focused on that one particular moment but in this section it is clear that the feeling does not seem to subside with time.
-Laura is still longing to hear the Goblins familiar refrain.
-What is of note is that she never lets on to Lizzie that she is feeling this anguish and instead keeps her feelings quite.
+In the previous stanza, it focused on that one particular moment but in this section, it is clear that the feeling does not seem to subside with time.
+Laura is still longing to hear the Goblin’s familiar refrain.
+What is of note is that she never lets on to Lizzie that she is feeling this anguish and instead keeps her feelings quiet.
 Or at least she tries to do that.
 Later her true feelings become more obvious and she is unable to hide them.